Dabbling in Jet Lag

 Since moving to Strasbourg in 2020, I’ve been able to explore every corner of this magnificent region.
-And, today, I want to share with you my favorite things to see and do in Alsace to help get you inspired and plan your next trip!
+And, today, I want to share with you my favorite fairytale villages in Alsace to help you plan your next trip!

 Strasbourg is the economic and cultural hub of Alsace.
 It also serves as the formal seat of the European Parliament.
 This beautiful, charming city is a true mix of German and French cultures.
 Highlights include the Notre Dame Cathedral, La Petite France, and Parc de l’Orangerie.
 And, if you are visiting in winter, don’t miss the Christmas market!
 Plan to spend at least three days here if you want to take advantage of all Strasbourg has to offer.